brocktopia/notes-at-vuex/README.md

 * Implement as Progressive Web App

 ## In Progress
-This repo is currently in development adding Vuex for state management.
+Vuex is implemented and I'm in the process of updating the docs.

 ## Done
 Created a version of the app using IndexedDB for data storage.
 Check that project out